 ran out of

 magazines such as Montana Magazine and The Montana Quarterly.
 Others are available for the first time.
-The book also includes more than 30 illustrations.
+Published in May 2013 by The History Press, the book also includes more than 30 illustrations.

 From the back cover: